flyingfisch/flyingfisch.github.io-src/_posts/2020-01-14-open-id-auth0-redirecting-to-logout-page-directly-after-logging-in.md

 author: Mark Fischer, Jr.
 date: 2020-01-14 07:16:36 -1100
 layout: post
-title: OWIN Open ID handler redirecting to logout page immediately after logging in
+title: MVC website redirecting to logout page immediately after logging in
 categories:
 - programming
 description: ''

 ---
-Over the past couple days I have been converting the authentication and authorization method on an existing MVC website to use Auth0, an Open ID provider.
-During the process of converting the website I ran into an issue where no matter what, after logging in the website would redirect to the logout page.
+Over the past couple days I have been converting the authentication and authorization method on an existing MVC website to use [Auth0](https://auth0.com/), an [OpenID](https://openid.net/) provider.
+During the process of converting the website's login and logout routines I ran into an issue where no matter what the website would redirect to the logout page immediately after hitting the login route.
 After much trial and error I finally pinpointed the issue.

 In my project's `web.config` I had the following code: